flame-engine/flame/doc/tutorials/klondike/step5.md

 There are various ways to tackle this, depending on the simplicity or complexity of your game and on how long the `onLoad()` function is likely to take.
-They can range from writing your own GameWidget, to doing a few simple re-initilizations in your Game class (i.e. KlondikeGame in this case).
+They can range from writing your own GameWidget, to doing a few simple re-initializations in your Game class (i.e. KlondikeGame in this case).

 In the GameWidget case you would supply the Game with a VoidCallback function parameter named